mathew-hall/ESP8266-DHT-Monitor/README.md

 If running on a separate server to the monitor, copy the `temperature.csv` file to the Shiny host.
 The app needs the `dplyr`,`reshape2`,`ggplot2` and `shiny` packages to be installed.

 To launch the app, change to the `app` directory, start an R session and run `shiny::runApp()`.

+#License

+All code in this repository is licensed under the Beer-ware License Revision 42:

+"THE BEER-WARE LICENSE" (Revision 42): Mathew Hall wrote these files.
+As long as you retain this notice you can do whatever you want with this stuff.
+If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.